 “Proximity to your co-hosts.
 We never get close anymore.
 I’ve been doing my own hair and makeup for the past three months, I haven’t had anyone touch my face.
 I’ve been doing my own microphoning just because we couldn’t have any contact.
 That was all really different.
 I’ve been doing a lot from home by myself.
 I’m used to mingling and sitting and eating with the crew from the office and we all just kind of separated.
 With Zoom, I’d do interviews from night at home, in the morning from home.
 In sweat pants.
 It’s weird [laughs].

-Who is one of your favourites to interview?
+Who is one of your favorites to interview?
 Who is the person who when you see them coming, you just know it’s going to be good time?